-Sternberg (1999) defined Cognitive psychology as that which deals with how people perceive, learn, remember, and think about information.”
+Sternberg (1999) defined it as that which deals with how people perceive, learn, remember, and think about information.”

-According to Solso (2005), Cognitive psychology as the study of processes underlying mental events.
+According to Solso (2005), it is the study of processes underlying mental events.

-In general, Cognitive psychology can be defines as that branch of psychology that is concerned with how people acquire, store, transform, use and communicate language.
+In general, it is that branch of psychology that is concerned with how people acquire, store, transform, use and communicate language.

 Also, learn about Research Methods to study Cognitive Psychology, click here.